-Do you still have any questions or hesitation that concerns SRS?
+Do you still have any questions or hesitation that concern SRS?
 Contact us to get a free consultation.

 A Software Requirements Specification Example

-We have prepared a template of the software requirements specification you may use as an example for your future product.
+We have prepared a template of the software requirements specification you may use as an SRS example for software development and your future product.

-It contains all the necessary steps and requirements we have covered in the article.
-You can look it through and download, following this link.
+It contains all the necessary steps and software requirements we have covered in the article.
+You can look it through and download it by following this link.
 However, some points can always be changed and adapted to the project’s peculiarities.

 If you don’t have enough time to figure out how to write a requirements document, you should collaborate with professionals like Cadabra Studio, who knows firsthand where to start and what to do.